hilbix/tino/howto/cirrus-ci.md

 >
 > That's exactly the point!  **Thank you very much, Cirrus CI team, for doing it right!**

+Example of [`.cirrus.yml`](https://github.com/hilbix/snapraid/blob/cirrus-ci/.cirrus.yml) for `gcc`, Mac and FreBSD, built on trial'n'error with sweat'n'tears

 # GitHub Cirrus CI micro HowTo

 Unfortunately, Cirrus CI is not self explanatory.
 You need documentation.
 This tries to sum it up.